Genni21/Genni21.github.io/_posts/2022-07-26-myfirstpost.md

 math: true
 ---

 This is my first post on this website!
-It will just contain random elements, so pretend like you don't see it :)
+It probably will be deleted once the blog has more posts, but hey it's cool :)
 {: .message }

 As my first post, I might aswell just write something completely random, and what better random thing to write than math :)
-For shortage of time, and lack of a better option, I will just completely randomly write the solution to an excersise from an abstract algebra book.
+Let's just write a solution to an exercise from the abstract algebra book of Dummit and Foote:

 Let $$ G $$ be a finite group, and let $$ x, y $$ be two elements of $$ G $$ of order $$ 2 $$ such that the set $$ S=\{x, y \} $$ is a
 set of generators of $$ G $$.
 Prove that $$ G \cong D_{2n} $$ where  $$ n = |xy| $$.